Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Automatic Evaluation

 \textbf{\incomdisco{}} is primarily designed to detect \emph{incomplete discourse}.
 Concretely, we check for sentences with discourse linking terms and incomplete discourse units.
 We consider the summary to have a problem if a discourse linking term is present but its necessary context (the previous or next sentence) is missing or a discourse unit misses its previous unit in the same sentence.
 It is important to note that the detected errors also include \emph{incorrect discourse}.
 However, we cannot distinguish between these two errors.

 \textbf{\sentibias{}} evaluates how different the summary sentiment is from the document sentiment.
 Sentiment bias is easier to be quantified than other misleading problems.
-We use the RoBERTa-based \cite{liu2019roberta} sentiment analysis model from AllenNLP~\cite{gardner2018allennlp}\footnote{\url{https://storage.googleapis.com/allennlp-public-models/stanford-sentiment-treebank-roberta.2021-03-11.tar.gz}} to predict the sentiments of each source sentence.
-We take the average of sentence sentiments as the overall sentiment of the document and the summary, respectively.
+We use the RoBERTa-based \cite{liu2019roberta} sentiment analysis model from AllenNLP~\cite{gardner2018allennlp}\footnote{We also test sentiment analysis tools from Stanza \cite{qi-etal-2020-stanza} and Google Cloud API, but they do not work better (see Appendix~\ref{app:alter-senti-tools}). } to get the sentiments of each sentence.
+We take the average of sentence sentiments as the overall sentiment of the document or the summary.
 Then, sentiment bias is measured by the absolute difference between summary sentiment and document sentiment.
-We also test sentiment analysis tools from Stanza \cite{qi-etal-2020-stanza} and Google Cloud API, but they do not work better (see Appendix~\ref{app:alter-senti-tools}).